Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

 ## III.
 Real Flight & PX4 Simulation
+This section talks about running this framework in the PX4-based simulation or conducting real flight experiments.
+Please first follow the PX4 simulation installation guide as provided in [uav_simulator](https://github.com/Zhefan-Xu/uav_simulator).

 ## IV.
 The Autonomy Modules
 This section introduces the funtionality of each autonomy module included in this framework and provides their links for further details.